jamesfulford/td-token/README.md

 Go to developer.tdameritrade.com.
 Register.
 (This developer account is separate from your TD brokerage account.)

 Login.
 Go to My Apps.
 Create an app.
 Make sure the redirect urls include `https://localhost:8000`.
+Set limit to 120 (max).
 Copy the Consumer Key.
 Save it in .env like so:

 ```bash
 CONSUMER_KEY="put consumer key here"